xiazhi1/JGaussian/README.md

 Noticed that because of CUDA memory , we all reduce the image resolution to 0.125 by using args of "-r" "8"

-Now we support 1000 iterations in a TiTanXP in 1 hours around , and its SSIM is 0.47, PSNR is 19.71
+Now we support 1000 iterations in a TiTanXP in 1 hours around , and its SSIM is 0.47, PSNR is 19.71 , 2000 iterations in a TiTanXP in 2.5 hours around, and its SSIM is 0.51 PSNR is 19.99.

 compare to purely pytorch Gaussian-splatting [Gaussian_torch](https://github.com/xiazhi1/Gaussian_torch)